MicrosoftDocs/iis-docs/iis/extensions/planning-for-arr/application-request-routing-version-2-overview.md

 View cached contents using IIS Manager across multiple primary cache drives.
 - [**Remove cached contents**](../configuring-application-request-routing-arr/delete-cached-objects.md)**from ARR.**
 Delete one or more cached contents while browsing or by matching URL patterns.
-- Running Scavenger.exe to delete cached content in the secondary drive as a [standalone](../configuring-application-request-routing-arr/use-scavengeexe-tool-to-delete-cached-content-from-secondary-cache-drive.md)utility.
+- Running Scavenger.exe to delete cached content in the secondary drive as a [standalone](../configuring-application-request-routing-arr/use-scavengeexe-tool-to-delete-cached-content-from-secondary-cache-drive.md) utility.
 - [**Override cache-control directives**](../configuring-application-request-routing-arr/manually-override-cache-control-directives-using-application-request-routing.md)**in an HTTP response.**
 Control what to cache or for how long to cache, irrespective of cache-control directives.
 - [**Warm up cache nodes**](../configuring-application-request-routing-arr/warm-up-cache-nodes-on-application-request-routing.md)**on ARR with anticipated contents.**